-Market drivers and incentives for production of Avello petroleum replacement products include:
+Market drivers and incentives for production of Avello petroleum and fossil replacement products include:

 - Oil prices: Rising energy costs reinforce the feasibility of cost-effective petroleum replacement products in transportation, boilers, petrochemicals and other non-fuel sectors.

 - Asphalt shortage: Refineries utilize coking units to maximize hydrocarbon value from crude oil at the expense of petroleum asphalt cement.

 - Federal and State Policy: Major drivers for biofuels and petroleum replacement feedstocks.

 - Renewable Fuels Standard (RFS2): RFS2 requires the use of 36 billion gallons of biofuels in transportation by 2022.